expo/expo/docs/pages/tutorial/layout.md

 ## Step 5: Dividing components into files

-The code snippets will get quite big, especially with each snippet requiring custom styles.
-From this point, let's divide the code into multiple files.
+As you add more components to this screen, let's divide the code into multiple files.

 - Create a **components** directory at the root of the project.
 This will contain all the custom components created throughout this tutorial.
 - Then, create a new file **ImageViewer.js** inside the **components** folder.